aldorperez1/learn-go-pres/content/20-about-go/20-use-case.md

 - Languages with better interoperability like C or C++ may be preferred

 {{% note %}}
+If the project requires extensive integration with legacy systems written in languages like COBOL or Fortran, it might be challenging to directly interface with them from Go.
+In such cases, languages with better interoperability, like C or C++, may be preferred.
 {{% /note %}}

 {{% /section %}}